draber/draber.github.io/README.md

 ## I discovered a bug / I would like to ask for a new feature

 Sorry to disappoint you, this was a fun weekend project and chances that it's ever going to be picked up again are rather slim.
 You can fork the code, modify it and republish it as long as you respect the license.
-You can make a PR and I will probably look at it, but I don't wan't this to be a duty.
+You can make a PR and I will probably look at it, but I don't want this to be a duty.